Bayonetta (character): Bayonetta series

-In Bayonetta 2, a few months after the events of the first game, Bayonetta and Jeanne are fighting an angel outbreak when a supernatural summoning goes wrong and Gomarrah kills Jeanne.
-Bayonetta then sets out to rescue Jeanne's soul from the realm Inferno, heading to the sacred mountain Fimbulventr to find the Gates of Hell.
+In Bayonetta 2, after Gomarrah kills Jeanne following a botched summoning ritual, Bayonetta sets out to rescue Jeanne's soul from the realm Inferno, heading to the sacred mountain Fimbulventr to find the Gates of Hell.
 Arriving at the town of Noatun, she encounters a mysterious boy named Loki who serves as her guide to the mountain.
 She also reunites with Luka, who tells her about the legend of the deity Aesir, who created and ruled the Chaos Realm (Human Realm).
-During their journey, the pair is attacked by a masked Lumen Sage who targets Loki.
-When they reach the Gates of Hell, Bayonetta meets Loptr, who is apparently working with the Masked Lumen and knows Loki very well.
-Through a vision, he reveals to her that her father Balder was not responsible for the witch hunts and tried to save her mother, who was killed by an unknown assailant who looks like Loki.
+During their journey, the pair are attacked by a masked Lumen Sage who targets Loki.
+When they reach the Gates of Hell, Bayonetta meets Loptr, who is apparently working with the Masked Lumen and knows Loki well.
+Through a vision, he reveals to her that her father Balder was not responsible for the witch hunts and tried to save her mother, who was killed by an unknown assailant who resembles Loki.
 To escape their attackers, Bayonetta and Loki flee into Hell, but the Masked Lumen follows them.
-Separated from the boy, Bayonetta fights through hordes of demons and successfully rescues Jeanne but finds Loki being attacked again by the Masked Lumen.
-Intervening, Bayonetta fights the Sage, revealed to be a younger version of her father Balder who had been targeting Loki for Rosa's murder.
-Suddenly, Loki unwillingly sends both Bayonetta and Balder back into the past during the Witch Hunts.
-Bayonetta meets her mother Rosa, and the two of them fight against the angels.
-During the battle, she fights a younger version of Loptr, and she realizes that he murdered Rosa and framed Loki for the crime.
-Later encountering Balder, the pair enter the Umbra Witch sanctuary to find that Loptr had killed Rosa.
-When he escapes, Bayonetta tells Balder that the killer was not Loki.
-She then opens a time portal and the two of them return to the present.
-With the help of Jeanne flying a fighter jet, Bayonetta and Balder set out for Fimbulventr to confront Loptr, who has captured Loki.
-He reveals that he and Loki are the two halves of Aesir.
-When Aesir divided his power into the Eyes of the World, he split his soul into two: Loki being the good half and Loptr being the evil half.
-But Loptr decided to take back his power and become Aesir once again.
-Draining Loki of his power, Loptr takes the Eyes from both Bayonetta and Balder and transforms into Aesir.
-While the Witch and the Sage team up to fight Aesir, Loki erases the Eyes and weaken Loptr.
-Bayonetta and Balder defeat Loptr and split his soul from his body.
+Bayonetta rescues Jeanne and fights the Sage, revealed to be a younger version of Balder who had been targeting Loki for Rosa's murder.
+Loki unwillingly sends Bayonetta and Balder back to the past during the Witch Hunts, where Bayonetta meets Rosa and encounters and fights a younger version of Loptr, who she realizes murdered Rosa and framed Loki for the crime.
+After returning to the present, Bayonetta and Balder set out for Fimbulventr to confront Loptr, who has captured Loki.
+He reveals that he and Loki are the two halves of Aesir; when Aesir divided his power into the Eyes of the World, he split his soul in two, with Loki being the good half and Loptr being the evil half.
+Draining Loki of his power, Loptr takes the Eyes from Bayonetta and Balder and transforms into Aesir, but they defeat him and split his soul from his body.
 When he tries to escape into the past to be reborn, Balder stops him by sealing the soul inside his body, despite Loki warning that it will corrupt him.
-Bayonetta tearfully bids farewell to her father as he is transported back into the past and becomes the corrupted Balder.
+Bayonetta tearfully bids farewell to her father as he is transported back to the past and becomes the corrupted Balder.
 As Loki begins to fade, he promises to Bayonetta that they will meet again when he is reborn.